 MEN AND BOYS

-While the rationale for engaging men and boys in violence prevention is increasingly understood both by researchers and practitioners, little is known how to do this in ways that are meaningful and effective.
-Ongoing reviews of academic literature, grey literature, and government-based domestic violence prevention plans from around the world clearly demonstrate that this is an emergent field, in which very few best practices have been identified.
+While the rationale for engaging men and boys in violence prevention is increasingly understood both by researchers and practitioners, little is known about how to do this in ways that are meaningful and effective.
+Ongoing reviews of academic literature, grey literature, and government-based domestic violence prevention plans from around the world clearly demonstrate that this is an emergent field in which very few best practices have been identified.
 We believe that if we advance gender equality and equity, promote healthy masculinities, address the intersections of racism, heterosexism, and oppression, and build healthy relationship competencies, the perpetration of multiple forms of male violence will stop.

 In order to do this, we need to unpack how patriarchal beliefs shape the values and behaviours of our society.
 Patriarchal attitudes exist within families and are reinforced in schools, religious institutions and workplaces.
 As a society, we are conditioned to think about masculinity and femininity in a certain way.
 Thus, dismantling and changing patriarchal culture and its negative impact is work that men and women must do together.